mindaffect/pymindaffectBCI/README.rst

 If successfull, running these scripts should open a terminal window which shows the messages recieved/sent from your example application.

-Note: The fakerecogniser is written in [java](https://www.java.com), so you will need a JVM with version >8 for it to run.
-If needed download from [here](https://www.java.com/ES/download/)
+Note: The fakerecogniser is written in `java <https://www.java.com>`_, so you will need a JVM with version >8 for it to run.
+If needed download from `here <https://www.java.com/ES/download/>`_

 Quick Installation Test
 -----------------------